PHILADELPHIA (AP) With perfection at stake, Keenan Reynolds ended his Navy career with a clean sweep against Army.

 Reynolds scored on runs of 58 yards and 1 yard to keep Navy in the game, and then used his arm to find Tillman in the third for the lead.

-Army's season again ended with this game.
+Army's season again ended with the loss.
 Navy plays Pittsburgh (8-4) in the Dec.
 28 Military Bowl at Annapolis.

 Navy leads the series 60-49-7.